JoachimMartillo/hypercms-modification-viewer/README.txt

 twice to add it as a maven project.

 Now use VCS->Import into Version Control->Share onto Github to share onto Github.
 Now we can run npm install.
-These dependensies need not be imported into Github.
+The installed dependencies need not be imported into Github.
 There will probably be several hundred at least.

+To use maven you will probably have set the Project JDK even though it is meaningless in this case.